rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-set-image-metadata-for-specified-image-images-image-id-metadata.rst

     POST /images/{image_id}/metadata

-Sets image metadata for the specified image.

 This operation sets metadata for an image that you previously created.

 If your request includes keys that do not exist, they will be added.
 If it includes existing metadata keys, those entries will be changed to match the keys in the request body.

 Specify the image ID in the URI.